Abdurrahim Boynukalın

 Abdurrahim Boynukalın (born 15 September 1987) is a Turkish politician and journalist, Justice and Development Party United Kingdom Representative.
 Between 12 October 2014 and 20 December 2015, he served as the Head of the Youth Branch of the Justice and Development Party.
 He was also a Member of Parliament for Istanbul's 3rd electoral district between 7 June and 1 November 2015, having been elected at the June 2015 general election.
 Between 18 December 2015 and 26 April 2018, he attended as the Deputy Minister of Youth and Sports.

 Early life and career

 Abdurrahim Boynukalın was born in 1987 and graduated from Sakarya University Faculty of Administration.
 He obtained a master's degree from Istanbul University Faculty of International Relations.
 After obtaining a second master's degree from City University of London Department of Media Communications, he became a journalist at the conservative newspaper Yeni Şafak.
 He became a research fellow at Kırklareli University and can speak fluent English and semi-fluent German.

 Journalism career

-He worked as a columnist in Milat newspaper between 2011-2013 and in Yeni Şafak newspaper between 2013-2014.
+He worked as a columnist in Milat newspaper between 2011 and 2013 and in Yeni Şafak newspaper between 2013 and 2014.
 He generally wrote analyzes about daily Turkish politics.
 He gave support to dissidents in Syria, especially women and children rights in this period of civil war.
 He wrote many articles against the Fethullahist terror organization.